mtlynch/mtlynch.io/content/retrospectives/2020/04/index.md

 * Focusing on the more specialized niche of traveling comedians who rely on comedy for their income.
 * Focusing on services I can offer to venues.

+**Paper flyers did nothing**

+In a last act of desperation when other marketing strategies weren't working, I hired a local printing company to make 150 flyers and then hired a flyering company to distribute them around town.

+They had a unique URL, which allowed me to to measure their performance: two visits.
+I paid ~$200 for the design, printing, and distribution, and two people visited the URL.
+It's possible that other people saw the flyer and just googled the page, but I didn't see any significant uptick in search traffic either.

+{{< img src="flyer-litter.png" alt="Text conversation of my sister showing me a flyer that showed up on her lawn" maxWidth="391px" caption="My sister texting me to tell me about a stray flyer that blew onto her lawn: sadly the most engagement that resulted from my flyers" hasBorder="true" >}}

 ## Creating an investment rebalancer

 Without WanderJest, I needed a new project.
 Something that occurred to me a few weeks before was that I rebalance my portfolio regularly, and it's a pretty tedious process.

+{{< gallery caption="Prototype of my [portfolio rebalancer](https://assetrebalancer.com), which helps investors adjust their holdings based on their investment strategy" >}}
+  {{< img src="rebalancer-current-holdings.png" alt="Screenshot of Portfolio Rebalancer showing current holdings" >}}
+  {{< img src="rebalancer-rebalanced.png" alt="Screenshot of scavenger hunt announcement on Facebook" >}}
+{{</ gallery >}}

 Because of the recent market volatility, interest in portfolio rebalancing is spiking.

-TODO: Show optimalrebalancer
+<script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/2152_RC02/embed_loader.js"></script> <script type="text/javascript"> trends.embed.renderExploreWidget("TIMESERIES", {"comparisonItem":[{"keyword":"rebalance portfolio","geo":"US","time":"2015-04-01 2020-04-01"}],"category":0,"property":""}, {"exploreQuery":"date=today%205-y&geo=US&q=rebalance%20portfolio","guestPath":"https://trends.google.com:443/trends/embed/"}); </script>

 There are services that offer portfolio rebalancing tools, but they're part of bulkier offerings that include comprehensive investment management services.
 I'm hoping that there's a niche of people who want to maintain more control than they get with a robo-investing service like Betterment but who also value their time enough that they don't want to fiddle with a clunky spreadsheet for an hour every time they want to rebalance.

 ## How do you balance percentages?

 It's been interesting because it's the most computer science-y project I've ever worked on.
 For most things I work on, I feel like I'm mostly gluing services together and deciding how to organize and present data.
-The portfolio rebalancer requires me to spend a lot more time thinking about abstract algorithms
+The portfolio rebalancer requires me to spend a lot more time thinking about algorithms.

 My initial implementation was that +1% in one slider should mean -0.5% in the other two sliders.
 But then that meant that you could never reach the balance you want because it's constantly adjusting everything else.

-{{< video src="sliders-naive.mp4" >}}
+{{< video src="sliders-naive.mp4" caption="First implementation: can't ever specify the set of percentages you want" >}}

 Next, I tried adding a button that let you "lock" one slider into place, but that felt convoluted and allowed the user to get into illegal states:

-{{< video src="sliders-locking.mp4" >}}
+{{< video src="sliders-locking.mp4" caption="Second implementation: extra \"lock\" controls are ugly and confusing" >}}

 Finally, I kind of discovered by mistake that a more intuitive implementation is one where it auto-adjusts the slider you touched least recently:

-{{< video src="sliders-final.mp4" >}}
+{{< video src="sliders-final.mp4" caption="Final implementation: balance changes against the least recently changed slider" >}}

 ## Interesting discoveries